jundalisay/superblist/content/en/research/keynes/general-theory/chapter-04b.md

 If we suppose that the surplus supply of labour forms a pool equally available to all entrepreneurs and that labour employed for a given purpose is rewarded, in part at least, per unit of effort and not with strict regard to its efficiency in its actual particular employment (which is in most cases the realistic assumption to make), the diminishing efficiency of the labour employed is an outstanding example of rising supply price with increasing output, not due to internal diseconomies.

-7. How the supply curve in ordinary use is supposed to deal with the above difficulty I cannot say, since those who use this curve have not made their assumptions very clear.
-Probably they are assuming that labour employed for a given purpose is always rewarded with strict regard to its efficiency for that purpose.
-But this is unrealistic.
+7. I cannot say how the supply curve ordinarily is supposed to deal with the above difficulty.
+Those who use this curve have not made their assumptions very clear.
+Probably they unrealistically assume that labour is always rewarded with strict regard to its efficiency for that purpose.

 The varying efficiency of labour is due to equipment because the increasing surpluses, which emerge as output is increased, accrue in practice mainly to the owners of the equipment and not to the more efficient workers (though these may get an advantage through being employed more regularly and by receiving earlier promotion);